 \begin{theorem} \rm{\cite{Bishop}} Let $F :(M,g_{1})\rightarrow (N,g_{2})$ be a Riemannian map with connected fibers.
 Then, $F $ is a Clairaut Riemannian map with $\tilde{r}=e^{f}$ if and only if each fiber is totally umbilical and has the mean curvature vector field $H=-{\operatorname{grad}}f$, where ${\operatorname{grad}}f$ is the gradient of the function $f$ with respect to $g$. \end{theorem}

-\begin{defn-new} A generic Riemannian map from nearly K\"ahler manifold to Riemannian manifold is called Clairaut generic Riemannian map if it satisfies the condition of Clairaut Riemannian map. \end{defn-new} Next, we prove some results and reveal some new structural behaviour of Clairaut generic Riemannian maps specially on nearly-K\"ahler setting. \begin{lem} Let $F$ be a generic Riemannian map from a nearly K\"ahler manifold $(M, g_1, J)$ to a Riemannian manifold $(N, g_2).$ If $\alpha: I \rightarrow M$ is a regular curve and $X(t), U(t)$ denote the horizontal and vertical components of its tangent vector field, then $\alpha$ is a geodesic on $M$ if and only if
+\begin{defn-new} A generic Riemannian map from nearly K\"ahler manifold to Riemannian manifold is called Clairaut generic Riemannian map if it satisfies the condition of Clairaut Riemannian map. \end{defn-new} Next, we prove some results and reveal some new structural behavior of Clairaut generic Riemannian maps, especially in nearly-K\"ahler settings. \begin{lem} Let $F$ be a generic Riemannian map from a nearly K\"ahler manifold $(M, g_1, J)$ to a Riemannian manifold $(N, g_2).$ If $\alpha: I \rightarrow M$ is a regular curve and $X(t), U(t)$ denotes the horizontal and vertical components of its tangent vector field, then $\alpha$ is a geodesic on $M$ if and only if

 \end{lem}

 {\bf{Proof.}} Let $\alpha: I \rightarrow M$ be a regular curve on $M$.
 Since $J ^{2}\dot{\alpha}=-\dot{\alpha}$.
 Taking the covariant derivative of this, we have

 Since $U(t)$ and $X(t)$ are the vertical and horizontal parts of the tangent vector field $\dot{\alpha}(t)=W$ of $\alpha(t)$, that is, $\dot{\alpha}=U+X$.
 So (\ref{eq-1} ) becomes